The confines of randomised controlled trials

 Future outlook: Where do we go from here?

 Externally controlled trials will undoubtably play an important role in the future clinical trial arena.
-Today’s success stories demonstrate how fully external and hybrid control designs can accelerate the evaluation of new treatments as well as inform early go/no-go decision moments that guide further research.
-As clinical trials continue to become increasingly digital, data-driven, and patient-centric, the ECA is likely to gain a strong foothold with sponsors and regulators alike.
+Today’s success stories demonstrate how both external and hybrid control designs can accelerate the evaluation of new treatments as well as inform early go/no-go decision moments that guide further research.
+As clinical trials evolve to become more digital, data-driven, and patient-centric, ECAs are likely to gain a strong foothold with sponsors and regulators alike.
 Ongoing dialogue, capacity-building, and the development of robust guidelines are essential for navigating the challenges and realising the full potential of this innovative approach.

 References